bikash-jha2829/de_assignment_stream_join/README.md

     Microservices : i. sparkonk8s-operator to run spark job ii.
 Flask restful app
                     iii. service-discovery to pass ini of kafka and postgres

+# Code Walkthrough
+### src: kafka_queue module
+   **kafka_handlers.py** : it is triggered when we call the kafka subscribe for different events , for example handle_user_events is triggred when we consume user_events from kafka-topic : user_events
+   **kafka_io.py**  :  kafka logic of creation of topic producer and consumer is written

+**postgre_etl** : modelling :  contains sql codes for creation of tables
+                  postgre_op.py : contains the upsert(_update if exists else insert_)  and insert logic to load data in postgres tables. postgres_init : create a connection parameter for postgres